StackStorm/st2docs/docs/source/reference/ha.rst

 The 2 shared components i.e. ``st2chatops`` and ``st2web`` are placed here for sake of convenience and could be placed anywhere with the right configuration.

 Nginx acting as the loadbalancer can easily be switched out for Amazon ELB, HAProxy or any other of your choosing.
-In that case ``st2web`` which is being served off this nginx will also need a new home.
+In that case ``st2web`` which is being served off this Nginx will also need a new home.

 ``st2chatops`` which use ``hubot`` is not easily deployed in HA.
 Using something like `keepalived <http://www.keepalived.org/>` to maintain st2chatops in active-passive configuration would be an option.